Is your bearded dragon sick, and you’re worried it might die?

 - Metabolic bone disease

-There are many reasons a bearded dragon can die, but they mostly fall into three categories: old age, illness, and improper care/human mistakes.
+For example, there are many reasons a bearded dragon can die, but they mostly fall into three categories: old age, illness, and improper care/human mistakes.

-In their old age, they can pass from organ failure or an aneurysm as examples, but if your bearded dragon is older, it is likely they naturally reached the end of their life cycle.
+In their old age, they can pass from organ failure or an aneurysm, as examples, but if your bearded dragon is older, it is likely they naturally reached the end of their life cycle.

-Beardies often will die from diseases or parasites or even metabolic bone disease.
+Beardies often will die from diseases or parasites, or even metabolic bone disease.

 The longer you wait to get your pet help, the harder it will be to cure the issue.

-Proper care of your dragon is vital to their health and well being, and even if you don’t mean to, sometimes you might be hurting your beardie if you aren’t paying attention.
+Proper care of your dragon is vital to their health and well-being, and even if you don’t mean to, sometimes you might be hurting your beardie if you aren’t paying attention.

 What Can I Do To Help My Beardie?